yutpeckc/pac_members/README.md

 * Phone numbers and mailing addresses -> add fields to sign up screens
 * Create csv importer for old people <- add the actual stripe plans first to save yourself some god damn hassle!
-* Create "youve been signed up here's your password" email, and boot them to the "contact info" page for them to fill out.
+* DONE - Create "youve been signed up here's your password" email
+* DONE -Boot them to the "contact info" page for them to fill out.
 You should probably draw a flow diagram for the different situations
+* Walk through sign up flow to make sure its reasonable